Derek Morgan

 Introduction to Contingencies in Real Estate Transactions:

-When it comes to purchasing a new home, it's important to protect yourself as a buyer by including contingencies in your offer.
+Protecting yourself as a buyer by including contingencies in your offer could be one of the wisest decisions you make when purchasing a new home.
+Especially for first time buyers, contingencies can alleviate the worry of “what if the sale purchase doesn’t go as planned?”
 Contingencies are clauses that allow you to back out of the sale or negotiate further if certain conditions are not met.
 They help to mitigate risk and ensure that the home buying process goes smoothly.
 There are several common contingencies that you should be aware of as you begin your home search.

 Explanation of Home Inspection Contingency